nawal-ahmad1/data-structures-and-algorithms-301/python/code_challenges/array-insert-shift/README.md

 ## Approach & Efficiency

-I chose O(N), because the algorithm performance is increasing linearly and directly proportion to the input list size
+I chose O(N), because the algorithm performance is increasing linearly and directly proportion to the input list size.